mdn/content/files/en-us/mozilla/add-ons/webextensions/api/sessions/index.md

 ## Properties

 - {{WebExtAPIRef("sessions.MAX_SESSION_RESULTS")}}
-  - : The maximum number of sessions that will be returned by a call to [`sessions.getRecentlyClosed()`](/en-US/docs/Mozilla/Add-ons/WebExtensions/API/sessions/getRecentlyClosed "Returns an array Session objects, representing windows and tabs that were closed in the current browsing session (that is: the time since the browser was started).").
+  - : The maximum number of sessions that will be returned by a call to [`sessions.getRecentlyClosed()`](/en-US/docs/Mozilla/Add-ons/WebExtensions/API/sessions/getRecentlyClosed).

 ## Functions